 Preparation of unlabeled and 13C, 15N-labeled growth medium

-Note: Both Yeast Extract Peptone Dextrose medium (YPD) and the improved minimal medium43 were used for maintenance of fungal culture.
+Note: Both Yeast Extract Peptone Dextrose medium (YPD) and the improved minimal medium43 were used for the maintenance of fungal culture.
 All steps after autoclaving are performed in a laminar flow hood to minimize contamination.

 1.1.1) Preparation of unlabeled liquid medium

-1.1.1.1) 6.5 g of YPD powder is dissolved in 100 mL water and then autoclaved for 25 min at 134 °C.
+1.1.1.1) Dissolve 6.5 g of YPD powder in 100 mL water and then autoclave for 25 min at 134 °C.

 1.1.2) Preparation of unlabeled solid medium